fed135/ha-store/README.md

 Event | Description
 --- | ---
 cacheHit | When the requested item is present in the microcache, or is already being fetched.
-Prevents another request from being created. coalescedHit | When a record query successfully hooks to the promise of the same record in transit. query | When a batch of requests is about to be sent. queryFailed | Indicates that the batch has failed.
+Prevents another request from being created. cacheMiss | When the requested item not cached or coalesced and must be fetched. coalescedHit | When a record query successfully hooks to the promise of the same record in transit. query | When a batch of requests is about to be sent. queryFailed | Indicates that the batch has failed.
 Retry policy will dictate if it should be re-attempted.